ortus-docs/coldbox-docs/full/getting_started_guide/index.md

 * Drop-in security system
 * Sweet REST web service support

-If you run in issues or just have questions, please jump on our [ColdBox Google Group](https://groups.google.com/forum/#!forum/coldbox) and ask away.
+If you run into issues or just have questions, please jump on our [ColdBox Google Group](https://groups.google.com/forum/#!forum/coldbox) and ask away.

 ColdBox is Professional Open Source under the Apache 2.0 license.
 We'd love to have your help with the product.